 Toronto is the capital of Ontario, Canada, and a vibrant and exciting city.
 There are a number of excellent neighborhoods to choose from offering easy connections to the rest of the city by public transport, but probably the best is Harbourfront.
-This neighborhood is only a 10-minute walk from Downtown Toronto, and it offers incredible views over the lake.
+This neighborhood is only a 10-minute walk from Downtown Toronto, and it offers incredible views over the beautiful lake.
 Midtown Toronto is also a good place to live, including Yonge and Eglinton.
 This area of the city has undergone a development boom and has everything a resident here could want in the way of grocery stores, restaurants, bars and medical offices.
 The sheer number of apartments and condos in this neighborhood make it one of the most affordable places to live.
 Church and Wellesley is another great neighborhood, and it is home to the LGBTQ community, offering plenty of nightlife and fun.

 Vaughan is a suburb of Toronto, located above the city limits, and it is centrally located.
 The west side of Vaughan sees mostly young families and the neighborhood has a strong community feel.
-Indoor and outdoor activities can be enjoyed here in the parks, like Sonoma Heights Community Park, Al Paladino Recreation Center, and Boyd Conservation Park.
+Indoor and outdoor things to do can be enjoyed here in the parks, like Sonoma Heights Community Park, Al Paladino Recreation Center, and Boyd Conservation Park.
 The area consists of mainly detached homes, along with some semi-detached and townhomes.
 With the excellent schools in the area, Vaughan is ideal for families of mixed ages.

 Bracebridge is a relatively small town in the heart of Muskoka in Ontario, which is known as Canada’s Cottage Country.
 The town has recently been added to the list of top places to live in the province.
 Bracebridge is located on the 45th parallel, halfway between the North Pole and the Equator, making the town known as Santa’s summer home.
 The city is two hours from both North Bay and downtown Toronto, and it overlooks the beautiful Bracebridge Falls.
 In fact, the town was originally built around this waterfall on the Muskoka River, and there are many more beautiful waterfalls in the area.
 The area has plenty of outdoor and indoor recreation facilities to enjoy, including all kinds of sports and wellness activities.

 Oakville is nestled on the banks of Lake Ontario, with Hamilton on one side and Toronto on the other.
-This pretty town is known for its scenic harbors, the active arts community, vibrant shopping districts, and excellent restaurants.
+This beautiful town is known for its scenic harbors, the active arts community, vibrant shopping districts, and excellent restaurants.
 Oakville is considered one of the best places to live in Canada, based on affordability, economy, culture and safety of each municipality, along with services, schools and access to healthcare.
 The town has many charming homes and it is known for its quiet family living.